sidiqmd/go-aio/README.md

 proxy - this serve as reverse proxy. backend - this is where all the APIs are implemented. frontend - this is where all the UI is implemented.
+.github - this is where Github Action workflow placed.

 > **\*Note**:\*<br>
 > Check out live demo **[here](http://13.251.52.50/)**.